sampsyo/fdpo/fdpo/prompts/next_command.md

-Enter another command.
+Write another command.
 The first line is the operation; the remaining lines are the program to use.
+Do not include any English text; just write the command.
 The available operations are:
 {{ ops | join(", ") }}